ExcelDataReader/ExcelDataReader/README.md

     // (CSV only)
     AutodetectSeparators = new char[] { ',', ';', '\t', '|', '#' },

+    // Gets or sets a value indicating whether to trim white space values for CSV (Default 'true').
+    // (CSV only)
+    TrimWhiteSpace = true,

     // Gets or sets a value indicating whether to leave the stream open after
     // the IExcelDataReader object is disposed.
 Default: false LeaveOpen = false,